FAQs-banner

 If you are French resident and own your principal private residence, an abatement of 30% of the market value is available when calculating your net wealth.

-For new residents in France, only French situs property is taxable for the first five years of residence.
+If you move to France and have not been tax resident here in the last five years, only French-situs property is taxable for the first five years of residence.
 Assets outside of France are exempt during that period.